Obama, Meghan McCain rebuke absent Trump in tribute to fallen senator

 “He loved freedom with a passion of a man who knew its absence.
 He respected the dignity inherent in every life, a dignity that does not stop at borders and cannot be erased by dictators,” Bush said.
 “Perhaps above all, John detested the abuse of power.
 He could not abide bigots and swaggering despots.”

+Trump has sought to forge close relationships with North Korean leader Kim Jong Un and Russian President Vladimir Putin.

+The former U.S. presidents joked about McCain’s imperfections, while saying he made them better leaders.
+Their presence as eulogists was a clear signal from McCain of his desire for more civility and bipartisanship in Washington.

-McCain’s body, which had lain in state at the U.S. Capitol, arrived at the cathedral with a motorcade that first stopped at the Vietnam Veterans Memorial.
+The senator’s body, which had lain in state at the U.S. Capitol, arrived at the cathedral with a motorcade that first stopped at the Vietnam Veterans Memorial.
 There his wife, Cindy McCain, laid a wreath to honor those who died in the war.

-Members of the military slowly carried the coffin into the soaring cathedral and back out again after the 2-1/2 hour service.
+Uniformed members of the military slowly carried the coffin into the soaring cathedral and back out again after the 2-1/2 hour service.

 Top members of Trump’s administration, including his daughter Ivanka and son-in-law Jared Kushner, attended, as did White House chief of staff John Kelly and national security adviser John Bolton.